GoogleChrome/web.dev/src/site/content/en/learn/forms/styling-form-controls/index.md

 (which for most browsers has a default value of 16px) for your `<select>` element.
 This prevents a page zoom on iOS Safari when a form control is focused.

-You can, of course, also change the colors to match your brand colors.
+You can, of course, also change the element colors to match your brand colors.
 After adding some more styles for spacing, `:hover`, and `:focus`, the appearance of the `<select>` element is now consistent between browsers.